 An energy audit can help tell you where you waste energy.
-If you find your electricity bills are consistently high, and not just through the holidays, you could be missing opportunities to lower your energy consumption and your energy bill.
-California’s 2020 mandate for solar energy is now here and many homes across the state and nation are still wasting massive amounts of energy.
-This could be due to unnecessary electricity use from too many appliances being plugged into insufficient insulation to poor heating and cooling efficiency.
+If your electricity bills are consistently high, you could be missing opportunities to lower energy consumption and your energy bill.
+California’s 2020 mandate for solar energy is now here and many homes across the state are still wasting energy.
+This could be due to unnecessary electricity use.
+From too many appliances being plugged into insufficient insulation to poor heating and cooling efficiency.
 Whether you have a newer home or an older home, you should perform an energy audit.

 Energy Audit Steps Towards Identifying Energy Waste

-According to the Department of Energy, 48% of energy use is from heating and cooling systems and another 18% from water heaters.
-What this means is your energy audit should be examining the devices you use to heat and cool your home including:
+According to the Department of Energy, 48% of energy use is from heating and cooling systems.
+And another 18% is from water heaters.
+This means is you should be examining the devices you use to heat and cool your home including:

 - Checking heating and cooling appliances and replacing these with energy-efficient units

-- Performing an energy audit on hot water use
+- Performing an audit on hot water use

 - Looking for spaces around doors and windows where you might be leaking air